jjhelmus/nmrglue/doc/source/tutorial.rst

 `available <http://code.google.com/p/nmrglue/downloads/list>`_ is you wish to follow along with the same files.

-The software can also be used in Google Colabs - see details below.
+The software can also be used in Google Colabs - see details below_.

 Reading NMR files
 =================